 It was in great shape… except for the gold finish, which was worn in a few places.

 It was definitely ready for a new look.

-So I taped off the clock face and took it out to the garage to spray paint it with Krylon Dual white.
+So I taped off the clock face and took it out to the garage to spray paint it with a lovely white paint and primer combo.
 I chose white because most rooms in my house are painted a colour, so this clock could go in any one of them.

 Here’s the accidental part… when I took off the tape there was a little spray paint here and there that got under the tape around the edges of the face.